Diyckstra/terraform-provider-deyckstra/website/docs/r/ami.md

 * `root_device_name` - (Optional) The name of the root device.
     * _Valid values_: `disk<N>`, `cdrom<N>`, `floppy<N>`, `menu`, where `<N>` is a disk number
     * _Default value_: `disk1`
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the image.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `virtualization_type` - (Optional) Keyword to choose what virtualization mode created instances will use.
     * _Valid values_: `hvm`, `hvm-legacy`
     * _Default value_: `hvm`